kylewelsby/frontend-tech-test-2/NOTES.md

 Wiring up the API to finalise the core functionality, then quickly finish off the design to keep the core ability within given time allocation.

+## 2020-08-07 18:48:00

+Implemented the design as provided in the `.png` and ensured it is reactive with best intentions.

+Now let's take on the challenge of the `src/utils/flatten.js` project.